Estimated reading time: 5 minutes

 Think about every day of the event and make a list of questions that parents might have and be proactive in answering those questions.

-For instance, let the parents know if the child needs to bring their lunch, sunscreen and what to do if they need to pick up the child early.
+For instance, let the parents know if the child needs to bring their lunch or sunscreen, and what to do if they need to pick up the child early.

 The more information you can share in advance will eliminate the bombardment of phone calls you get during the event.